 We will also consider the challenges faced by our 'pastorally vulnerable' pupils.
-This includes those with Social Care or Early Help involvement and young carers.
-The approaches and actions outlined in this statement is also intended to support their needs, irrespective of their status as disadvantaged or not.
+This includes those with Social Care or Early Help involvement, as well as Young Carers.
+The approaches and actions outlined in this statement are also intended to support their needs, irrespective of their status as disadvantaged or not.